I LOVE fresh spring rolls. They’re one of my very favorite ways to eat raw vegetables.

-Yes, they are a little bit of work to make as you have to roll up your prepped veggies in the spring roll wrappers, but I have NEVER been upset or felt like it was a waste of time when I’ve made them at home.
+Yes, they are a little bit of work to make, as you have to roll up your prepped veggies in the spring roll wrappers, but I have never been upset or felt like it was a waste of time when I’ve made them at home.

-I’ve made this exact recipe but swapped the natural peanut butter for almond butter and it was still really good, so feel free to try that if you have a peanut allergy or are just avoiding legumes.
+I’ve made this exact recipe, but swapped the natural peanut butter for almond butter and it was still really good, so feel free to try that if you have a peanut allergy or are just avoiding legumes.

 You can use fresh chilis or even just a good amount of dried red pepper flakes to make this recipe.

-If you’re looking for a super quick and easy sauce that you can make from things you probably already have in your kitchen, then make some Yum sauce to dip those spring rolls in.
+If you’re looking for a super quick and easy sauce (that you can make from things you probably already have in your kitchen), then make some Yum sauce to dip those spring rolls in.
 Yum!

 For spicy peanut sauce:

-- 3/4 cup which is 1/2 can coconut milk
+- ¾ cup coconut milk (canned)

-- 2 tablespoons red curry
+- 2 tablespoons curry (red)

-- 1/3 cup natural peanut butter
+- ⅓ cup peanut butter (natural)

 - 1 teaspoon soy sauce